UK high street flagging as retailers increasingly turn to CVAs

 - Toys R Us: Entered administration after failing to find a buyer having implemented a CVA

-- New Look: Closed 60 stores and cut 980 jobs after agreeing a CVA
+- New Look: Closed 60 stores and cut 980 jobs after agreeing to a CVA

 What's caused this decline in high street performance?